-In 2013, Focus Ireland launched a Social Impact Investment (SII) pilot project- in collaboration with the Homeless Agency and the Department of the Environment2 - to support around 170 families, who had been homeless and living in B&Bs for several years, out of homelessness into secure homes.
+In 2013, Focus Ireland launched a Social Impact pilot project - in collaboration with the Homeless Agency and the Department of the Environment - to support around 170 families, who had been homeless and living in B&Bs for several years, out of homelessness into secure homes.

-The Focus Ireland SII model of support included Case Managers (to work with families), Child Support Workers (to respond to the different needs children of different ages have in coping with homelessness) and Accommodation Finders (to source suitable housing).
+The Focus Ireland model of support included Case Managers to work with families; Child Support Workers to respond to the different needs children of different ages have in coping with homelessness; as well as Accommodation Finders to source suitable housing.